Northern Territory National Emergency Response: Support

-I am for the Intervention because I've seen progress.
-I've seen women who now have voices.
-They can speak for themselves and they are standing up for their rights.
-Children are being fed and young people more or less know how to manage their lives.
-That's what's happened since the Intervention.

 Legacy

 In 2017, a study by researchers at the Menzies School of Health Research in Darwin and the School of Economics at the University of Sydney reported that the income management scheme introduced as part of the Response was found to have a negative impact on children, with reduced school attendance and lower birth weights of infants.

 After the Response formally ended in 2012, the subsequent Stronger Futures policy kept restrictions on alcohol in place for some remote communities until 2022, at which point the Northern Territory Government and individual communities were granted more authority to choose whether to keep alcohol restrictions in place.
 In November 2022, reports emerged of increased levels of alcohol-related harm in Central Australia and violent crime in Alice Springs.
 In early 2023, the Territory Government responded by introducing new partial alcohol restrictions in Alice Springs, followed by the reintroduction of blanket bans on alcohol for Aboriginal communities.
 Youth crime remained an issue in Alice Springs, leading to the enforcement of curfews in 2024.

 The Intervention also informed steps taken towards reconciliation.
 The 2017 Uluru Statement from the Heart, which called for an Indigenous Voice to Parliament, was described by Stan Grant as something that "spoke for those silent voices of the 2007 intervention".
 However, those who endorsed the Response went on to influence public debate on the Voice to Parliament.
 The aforementioned Bess Price was "ostracised from her community" due to her support of the Intervention, and she and her family "gravitated towards conservative politics".
 Price's daughter, Jacinta Nampijinpa Price, won a seat in the Australian Senate in 2022, expressed opposition to the Voice in her maiden speech, and supported the resumption of alcohol bans in September 2022.
 She was regarded as the key figure in influencing the National Party to publicly oppose the Voice in November 2022.
 When their Coalition partner, the Liberal Party, adopted the same position several months later, the "Yes" campaign in the 2023 Australian Indigenous Voice referendum lacked bipartisan support, which was a major factor in its eventual defeat.